Getting your 10,000 steps up with your furry personal trainer is fun, but did you know you could be hurting them if you go at the wrong time of day?

 How dogs cool off

-Dogs cool down and regulate their body temperature by sweating and panting through their nose and paws.
+Dogs cool down and regulate their body temperature by panting through their nose and mouth, and sweating through their paws.
 As a dog breathes in, air travels through their nasal passage and is cooled before it reaches the lungs.

 When temperatures become warmer and more humid, dogs have a harder time cooling down.
 Your dog’s heart and lungs work harder as your dog breathes in and out quicker to reduce their body temperature.
 Short-snouted (Brachycephalic breeds) dogs, have a harder time cooling down because of their shorter nasal passages.
 For example, pugs, french bulldogs and even caviliers.